 We are conscious that we will still want to support pupils’ welfare even when operating a remote learning environment.
 To that end, pupils and parents can still raise any concerns with Form Tutors or our pastoral team.
-The best method of communication is via email.

 In an emergency, or if students feel their concerns need immediate attention, a list of other helplines and their areas of expertise are identified below.
 The majority of these are able to offer 24 hour support.